tomtyiu/anti-ai-ransomeware/README.md

+## Description
-## This is github for AI antiransomware bots that generate code to detect and destroy any ransomware attacks
+Summary: This is github for AI antiransomware bots that generate code to detect and destroy any ransomware attacks
 ## Ideas
 - Using Ollama with gpt-os-20b